singpurdue/singpurdue.github.io/_pages/talks.md

 - **TEHI 2021**
   International Conference on Trends in Electronics and Health Informatics (India)
-  Gave a remote presentation on implementing lightweight cryptographic schemes for securing WSN data in agriculture.
+  Covered lightweight cryptographic schemes for securing wireless sensor data in agriculture.

 - **ICIEV 2021 / ICIVPR 2021**
-  Joint 10th International Conference on Informatics, Electronics & Vision and 5th International Conference on Imaging, Vision & Pattern Recognition (Japan)
+  Joint conferences in Japan
-  Presented a text steganographic scheme based on multilingual approaches for secure data communication.
+  Showcased a text steganographic scheme based on multilingual approaches for secure data communication.

 - **ICECIT 2021**
   International Conference on Electronics, Communications and Information Technology
-  Demonstrated a new stegano-cryptographic approach for enhancing text data communication security.
+  Introduced a new stegano-cryptographic approach to enhance text data security.

 - **TCCE 2020**
   International Conference on Trends in Computational and Cognitive Engineering
-  Showcased research on efficient Bengali text steganography using Unicode and whitespace characters.
+  Presented advanced Bengali text steganography using Unicode and whitespace.

 ---

-## Note on Publications and Talks
+## Publications & Talks

-For each of these conferences or symposia, I also have accompanying **published** (or **under review**) papers listed in the [Publications](/publications/) section.
-Since *in every conference* my paper was accepted or published, I presented the work either as a **talk** or a **poster** (offline or online).
+All presented research has accompanying publications (or under review manuscripts) listed in the [Publications](/publications/) section.
+Each conference talk or poster typically aligns with an accepted paper or in-progress manuscript.

 ---

-### Interested in My Other Work?
+### Explore More

-- **[Publications](/publications/):** Full list of journal and conference papers
+- **[Publications](/publications/):** Comprehensive record of published and under-review works
-- **[CV](/cv/):** Detailed academic background, research experience, and achievements
+- **[CV](/cv/):** Full academic and professional background
-- Or feel free to contact me at [singha3@purdue.edu](mailto:singha3@purdue.edu)
+- **[Contact Me](mailto:singha3@purdue.edu):** For any research or collaboration inquiries